Sustainable Tourism

 How did we calculate the footprint?

 The footprint shown is the footprint of every element that we include on our tours.
-So included local transport, accommodation, activities, meals and even the footprint of your tour guide, if that is included.
+So included local transport, accommodation, activities, meals, tour guides (if included) and even the footprint of our business emissions.
 You can see a breakdown of what is included on each trip page.

 You can view our detailed methodology here.